pmelchi/pmelchi.github.io/_posts/2020-04-12-docker-compose.markdown

 tags: [Linux, singleboard, armbian, docker]
 ---

+How to install docker and docker compose on a rock64, including packages that need to be installed first

 It's a pretty straighforward process the only thing different is that compose needs to be installed via pip

 # Install docker